 Loading the Resistive Element.
-If the wirewound element is constructed with several taps, a variety of nonlinear curves can be appproximated by connecting the appropriate shunt resistors.
+If the wire-wound element is constructed with several taps, a variety of nonlinear curves can be appproximated by connecting the appropriate shunt resistors.
 The element taps are usually accessible via terminals on the potentiometer case.
 The resistance element is excited by a voltage applied across the end terminals.
-The resistivity, and therefore the output function, may be different in various portions of the element depending on the values of fixed shunt resistors across each with and without wiper load the wiper, special care must be taken.
-Every potentiometer has a maximum wiper current that it is capable of handling without degrading its operational life.
-Consult the manufacturer's data sheet or the manufacturer directly to determine maximum wiper current capability.
+The resistivity, and therefore the output function, may be different in various portions of the element depending on the values of fixed shunt resistors across each section as selected by the system designer.
+This technique has considerable benefit to the potentiometer user and manufacturer because of its versatility.